codegram/spex/README.md

 ### Map specs

-Specs really shine when they can use to describe arbitrarily nested maps.
+Specs really shine when they can describe arbitrarily nested maps.
 Map specs to the rescue:

 ```elixir
 Spex.conforms?(%{person: %{age: fn(x) -> x > 21, name: &Kernel.is_string/1}},